 A bareboat hire means hiring a boat without a crew.
-You're the skipper, and you're able to sail at your own pace.
+You’re the skipper and can sail at your own pace within set charter limits.

 In the Whitsundays, you do not need a license or qualification to hire a catamaran.

 Before taking a catamaran out to explore the Whitsundays, everyone receives a comprehensive boat & area briefing.
-The briefing will include a thorough introduction to your vessel, its fittings and your cruising area, as well as itinerary tips.
+The briefing will thoroughly introduce your vessel, its fittings and itinerary tips.

-When you hire a bareboat, you need to bring your personal items and food.
+When hiring a bareboat, you must bring your belongings and food.
 Your vessel comes equipped with many of the comforts of home, including linen, cooking equipment and a BBQ.